DavidVentura/blog/blog/raw/mozilla-translate/POST.md

 Here's a flamegraph from a similar[^similar] machine:

-[^similar]: An ARM devboard with an S922X CPU running Linux&emdash;I didn't want to figure out how to run perf on Android
+[^similar]: An ARM devboard with an S922X CPU running Linux - I didn't want to figure out how to run perf on Android

 <a href="assets/flamegraph.svg"><img style="width: 100%" src="assets/flamegraph.svg" /></a>